aHagouel/feed-alert/README.md

 ## Additional potential applications for the shrimp industry

+A constant signal on hopper feed status is interesting.
+Adding trends and integarting farmer feed data can open up a few new more interesting use cases as well:

-- Notifications (this project)
+- Notifications on interesting hopper fill status (this project)
-- Forecasts across all hoppers (to coordinate logistics)
+- Hopper fill status across all hoppers on a pond and farm to simplify feed fill logistics
-- Feed ordering automation (kind of like an Amazon Dash button, but for feed)
+- Forecasting hopper fill status across the farm to automate feed planning and ordering (kind of like an Amazon Dash button, but for feed)
-- Reliability data (for autofeeder hardware companies)
+- Creaet additional reliability data for autofeeder hardware companies

-These aren't really novel -- I stumbled upon [FeedAlert](https://www.feedalert.co.uk/the-app) while looking for similar solutions and they ipmlement   parallels with where this can be taken for shrimp autofeeders.
-They also toooootally used the same name as this project!! 😉:
+These aren't really novel -- I stumbled upon [FeedAlert](https://www.feedalert.co.uk/the-app) while looking for similar solutions and they have already implemented most of the concepts in traditional agriculture.
+They also toooootally used the same name as this project!! 😉